AyoubDamak/Multi-Functionality-Virtual-Mouse/README.md

 When you execute the code use this pose to ensure no unintended activation of a functionality.
 Then place your hand in the middle of the frame and lift finger_1
 <img src="/assets/images/Default_Pose.jpg" width="200">

-- Mouse movement: <br>
+- Cursor movement: <br>
-You can move your mouse anywhere on the screen by lifting finger_1.
+You can move your cursor anywhere on the screen by lifting finger_1.
 Make sure that the other fingers are down in order to not interfere with the other functionalities.
 <img src="/assets/images/Move_Mouse.jpg" width="200">

 - Left Click: <br>